lewisjones37/afan-valley-fitness/README.md

 - Gym logo at the top center to give professional look.
 - Has only the necessary information on the form to avoid over complication for the user.
+- All fields allow user to type.
+- Submit button is clickable.

 ![Image of sign up form.](docs/signup-form.jpg)